 Not all home loans are created equal.
 Some mortgage types will be a better fit for you than others.

 Home loans are broadly divided into two categories: government-backed loans (including VA, FHA and USDA loans) and conventional loans (those that aren’t guaranteed or insured by the government).
 They each come with benefits and drawbacks, all of which impact consumers in different ways.

 - Credit scores: Credit score minimums will vary based on the lender, the loan type and other factors.
-FHA loans technically allow for credit scores in the 500s, but you’re more likely to see lenders requiring a 620 or a 640 FICO score for any government-backed loan, be it FHA, USDA or VA.
-The credit score benchmark for conventional loans is usually higher, often around a 660.
+FHA loans technically allow for credit scores in the 500s, but you’re more likely to see lenders requiring around a 620 FICO score for any government-backed loan, be it FHA, USDA or VA.
+The credit score benchmark for conventional loans is usually higher.
 But you’ll typically need excellent credit -- more like a 740 FICO score -- to have a shot at the best rates and terms.
 Conventional loans also tend to be less flexible and forgiving when it comes to things like previous bankruptcies, foreclosures and other derogatory credit.

 - Down payments: Down payment requirements also vary by loan type.
 FHA loans typically require a 3.5 percent down payment.
 On a $200,000 purchase, that comes out to $7,000.
 Both USDA and VA loans allow qualified buyers to purchase with zero down, which is a huge benefit.
 It can take veterans and military families years to save enough for an FHA down payment, let alone the 5 percent most conventional lenders want to see.
 On a $200,000 loan, that’s $10,000 in cash for a typical conventional down payment.